zucchini/circuitsim-tester/README.md

 There is also a complementary but mutually exclusive flag, `whitelistedComponents`, which sets the only components allowed.
-To avoid code duplication, it allows Input Pins, Output Pins, Constants, and Tunnels automatically.
+To avoid code duplication, it allows Input Pins, Output Pins, Constants, Tunnels, Probes, and Text automatically.
 But I would go ahead and write `whitelistedComponents={"Wiring"}` so they can use probes, for example.

 #### Testing sequential logic